Bethesk/SKBlazorReport/README.md

 # SKBlazorReport

-Retrieve employee information from the Northwind database and display it on a Blazor page.
+Worked on a Blazor WebAssembly (WASM) .NET 6 proof of concept (POC) to retrieve and display employee information from the Northwind database on a Blazor page.